ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

 ####  Expected Actions

-The Document Responder shall process the query to discover the DocumentReference entries that match the search parameters given.
+The Document Responder SHALL process the query to discover the DocumentReference entries that match the search parameters given.

-Document Responder should support search page count requests from the Document Consumer of up to 100 resources.
+Document Responder SHALL support search page count requests from the Document Consumer of up to 100 resources.

 ##### Federated Cross Community Access Option

-If the Document Responder supports the Federated Cross Community Access Option the Document Responder needs to delegate the queries to the different connected communities and aggregate and sort the results including the results of his own community.
+If the Document Responder supports the Federated Cross Community Access Option the Document Responder SHALL delegate the queries to the different connected communities and aggregate and sort the results including the results of his own community.

-The Document Responder shall freeze the result set from the queries and allow paged access, but return current resources as results are accessed.
+The Document Responder SHALL freeze the result set from the federated cross community queries and allow paged access by the Document Consumer.
+Subsequent query to an individual result by the Document Consumer SHALL return the current resource, not the frozen one.

 {% include iti-mhd-fxca-query.html %}